OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 ### Step 4 - Design your custom widget

 Explore how the existing widgets are accessing data structures internal to the GUI, and see if you can make something cool!

 **Some cool things to know:**

-* Every widget has `x, y, w, h` variables that corresponds to the left edge of the widget (horizontal pixel location), the top edge of the widget (vertical pixel location), the # of pixels wide, and the # of pixels tall, respectively.
+* Every widget has `x, y, w, h` variables that correspond to the left edge of the widget (horizontal pixel location), the top edge of the widget (vertical pixel location), the # of pixels wide, and the # of pixels tall, respectively.
 These variables update automatically when the screen is resized or when the widgets are cycled through the layout containers.
-When adding graphics to your widget, do everything based off of these variables to ensure responsiveness.
+When adding graphics to your widget, do everything based on these variables to ensure responsiveness.
 * Aside from setting up your widget in the widgetManager.pde file, all of your code can live inside of the W_myNewWidget.pde file (if done correctly).
 * To see how to access global data structures like FFT data and Time Series data, check out how the [other widgets](https://github.com/OpenBCI/OpenBCI_GUI/tree/master/OpenBCI_GUI) are accessing data in their `update()` functions
 * One way that we add features such as dropdowns and radio buttons to our widgets is the [ControlP5 Library](https://github.com/sojamo/controlp5).
 * To learn more about how widgets work, look at the [widget.pde](https://github.com/OpenBCI/OpenBCI_GUI/blob/master/OpenBCI_GUI/Widget.pde) file.
 That said, I don't recommend changing anything!

 ### Step 5 - Add any dropdown settings to SoftwareSettings.pde
-As of GUI v4, the app attemps to auto-save and auto-load user settings.
+As of GUI v4, the app attempts to auto-save and auto-load user settings.
 Otherwise, users would need to reconfigure the GUI every time!
 So, if you use dropdowns in your new widget, you need to include those settings in SoftwareSettings.pde in save() and load().

 There are a few details at the top of SoftwareSettings.pde that should be helpful.
 Just follow the style that is already in place to save and load from [JSON](https://en.wikipedia.org/wiki/JSON).
 Skim through the code in save() or load(), you will see settings from some of your favorite widgets.
 Use this as your example!

 ### Step 6 - Initial Testing
 *Debugging*
-If you've added any `println()` or `verbosePrint()`in your widget, you can use the Console Log feature to see these messages, or just look at the console in your favorite IDE.
+If you've added any `println()` or `verbosePrint()` in your widget, you can use the Console Log feature to see these messages, or just look at the console in your favorite IDE.

 *Screen Resized*
-Some objects may need to be resized, or re-positioned, when the user changes the GUI screen size.
+Some objects may need to be resized or re-positioned when the user changes the GUI screen size.
 This is why the widget class has the `screenResized()` method.
-Something not displaying right after resize?
+Something not displaying right after the GUI is resized?
 This is where you need to add code.
 Typically, object x, y, width, and height are declared when the widget is instantiated, and again in `screenResized()` using relative positioning.

 *Settings*
 To test that everything is working, you should see the data in a settings JSON file for each data mode in the `Documents/OpenBCI_GUI/Settings/` folder.
 JSON files can be viewed as text.
 Confirm that your new JSON object and data are being written to file.
 Finally, confirm that the settings work properly when configuring the widget, saving, and loading.

+*GUI Crash*
+One of the most common ways to crash the GUI with a new widget is drawing `null` data, or some other error related to `draw()`.
+Another common crash is an `Exception`, which will print to the console of Atom, VSCode, or Processing IDE.

+### Step 7 - Share your custom widget with the world!

+If you make a functional widget that you think others could benefit from, please share it with the world by submitting a pull request to the [OpenBCI_GUI repo](https://github.com/OpenBCI/OpenBCI_GUI)!
 *GUI Crash*
 One of the most common ways to crash the GUI with a new widget is drawing `null` data, or some other error related to `draw()`.
 Another common crash is an `Exception`, which will print to the console of Atom, VSCode, or Processing IDE.